Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 -

-Provide structured, measurable support within your existing framework
+Provide structured, measurable support within your existing frameworks

 -

-The programme is trauma-informed, developmentally appropriate, and aligned with UK safeguarding standards.
-It is designed to complement — not replace — existing statutory responsibilities, while equipping practitioners with practical tools they can use immediately.
+The programme is trauma-informed, developmentally appropriate, and aligned with UK safeguarding standards, providing practitioners with practical tools for immediate use.

 Build Capacity.
 Strengthen Practice.
 Improve Outcomes.

-If you are a statutory service, school, local authority, or third-sector organisation seeking robust, preventative mental health interventions, training to deliver A Child’s Voice enables you to bring structured, safeguarding-led suicide prevention directly to the children who need it most.
+Training to deliver A Child’s Voice enables your organisation to provide structured, safeguarding-led suicide prevention to the children who need it most.

-The Life Matters relies on donations in order to operate our service.
+The Life Matters relies on donations to provide our life-saving services.

 Accreditations, memberships, alliances and supporters......